rcc-uchicago/user-guide/docs/midway23/midway_hardware_overview.md

     - Large shared memory nodes—up to 1TB of memory per node with either 16, 28, or 32 Intel CPU cores

     ### GPU Nodes
-    There are 4 GPU nodes that are part of the Midway 2 communal resources.
+    There are 4 GPU nodes that are part of the Midway2 communal resources.
 Each GPU node has the Standard Intel Compute Node specifications and the following GPU configurations:

     - 1 GPU node w/ 4x NVIDIA K80 GPUs